-Note that WFTC awards depended upon on the age of children (see the different rates in Table 1) as do other parts of the UK tax and transfer system (including Income Support, the main transfer available to low income families working less than 16 hours per week).
+Before exploring the use of hours contingent payments in the tax schedule we consider how the optimal schedule varies by age of children, should the government decide to condition (or tag) the tax and transfer schedule upon this information.
+The nature of the optimal income tax schedule in the presence of tagging was explored by Akerlof (1978).
+Note that WFTC awards depended upon on the age of children (the different rates are presented in the Supplementary Material) as do other parts of the UK tax and transfer system (including Income Support, the main transfer available to low income families working less than 16 hours per week).